 As stated previously, addiction treatment has many different styles and, depending on the patient and the particular point they are at in their recovery, they may need a variety of options to create the strongest recovery possible.

-- Support groups: Support groups are extremely popular treatment options, and in fact, according to the National Institute on Alcohol Abuse and Alcoholism, they remain “the most commonly sought source of help for [alcohol use disorders] in the United States.”
+- Support groups: Support groups are extremely popular treatment options, and in fact, they remain the most commonly sought source of help for alcohol use disorders in the United States.
 12-step programs, like Alcoholics Anonymous, Cocaine Anonymous, and Narcotics Anonymous, can be helpful to those who adhere to the teachings of the program while SMART Recovery and other non-12-step-based approaches can be beneficial to those who require a different approach.

 - Methadone maintenance treatment (MMT): Methadone maintenance is a specific type of treatment program for opioid addiction built around the use of methadone to maintain the individual during recovery.
-According to the National Institute on Justice, patients are able to receive methadone daily from a licensed clinic to reduce cravings and withdrawal symptoms, but behavioral therapies as well as a number of other options are also included in the program.
+Patients are able to receive methadone daily from a licensed clinic to reduce cravings and withdrawal symptoms, but behavioral therapies, as well as a number of other options, are also included in the program.

 - Booster sessions: After a patient ends their treatment program, they are sometimes asked to return for booster sessions, which help to prevent relapse and allow patients to address any issues before they worsen.